Skip to main content

 Merry Christmas.

-I know this year has not been simple, so I do not want to send you a message that pretends everything is light and easy.
+I know this year hasn’t been easy, so I don’t want to send a message that pretends everything is simple or bright.

-I hope this Christmas gives you a few quiet moments that feel safe, kind and a little easier to carry.
-You do not need to make the season perfect.
-I only hope you feel surrounded by people who care about you.
+I hope this Christmas brings you a few quiet moments that feel safe, gentle, and a little lighter to carry.
+You don’t need to make the season perfect.
+Just know that you’re surrounded by people who care about you.

-I’m thinking of you today and sending you warmth, patience and all my love for the days ahead.
+Thinking of you today, and sending warmth, patience, and all my love for the days ahead.

 With love,